jeremmfr/terraform-provider-junos/website/docs/r/vlan.html.markdown

   Conflict with `vlan_id_list`.
 - **vlan_id_list** (Optional, Set of String)
   List of vlan ID.
-  Can be a ID or range (exemple: 10-20).
+  Can be an ID or range (exemple: 10-20).
   Conflict with `vlan_id`.
 - **vxlan** (Optional, Block)
   Declare vxlan configuration (when Junos device supports it).